GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 :: Progress: [4989/4989] :: Job [1/1] :: 216 req/sec :: Duration: [0:00:24] :: Errors: 0 ::
 ```

 We have three new subdomains (we already had support).
-Add it to the /etc/hosts.
+I will add them to the /etc/hosts.

 ### git.corporate.htb